-CONTINUED
+DIFFERENT TYPES OF SUPPORT GROUPS CONTINUED

 TRENDS, CHALLENGES, AND RECOMMENDATIONS

 Attendance Challenges

 The CaRES team is struggling with attendance for our events.
 Despite ongoing requests for support groups that provide training hours, ways to connect, and in-person gatherings, we are not getting high attendance at the events we organize.
 Based on caregiver requests and marketing feedback, we have tried different types of activities, a wide variety of training topics, offering child care, providing food, and direct invitations from Mentors.
 Despite these diverse efforts we continue to see low turnout.
 We have been speaking to partner organizations and other community organizations who report the same response from caregivers to their events.
-We will continue offering both remote and in-person events but we believe the landscape has shifted dramatically in this post Covid time and in-person events do not have the pull they once did.
+We will continue offering both remote and in-person events but we believe the landscape has shifted dramatically in this post Covid time and in-person events do not have the pull they once did on the Western side of the state, in particular.
+In addition, as more and more caregivers are kin, who are not required to get training hours, attendance for support groups with training credit is lower.

 4) SPECIAL EVENTS CaRES aims to reach caregivers at every level of need and interest.
 Beyond our varying support group offerings, we also have special events that build connections for caregivers around unique areas of interest.
-Special events are sometimes statewide, like Gentle Yoga for Caregivers or Storytime with crafts.
-Other times, special events are in-person like our partnership with the Wishing Well Foundation or multiple holiday events across the state.
+Special events are sometimes statewide, like Caregivers + Children's Story Hour with books written by Black authors.
+Other times, special events are in-person like our partnership with DCYF at We Are Family day or Compelled to Care at their BINGO night.
 Special events give caregivers the opportunity to connect with CaRES and fellow caregivers outside of traditional or formal program elements.
 They are a unique way CaRES is caring for the caregivers.

-SPECIAL EVENTS CONTINUED 401 caregivers and children participated in CaRES' special events this quarter.
+SPECIAL EVENTS CONTINUED 754 caregivers and children participated in CaRES' special events this quarter.
 Special events include in-person community events in partnership with other organizations, digital community events, and drop-in discussion groups.
-During the fourth quarter, we were thrilled to partner with organizations across the state for in-person events such as Compelled to Care's gingerbread event, ice skating with Wishing Well, Region 5's caregiver appreciation event, Smokey Point Christmas event, and Foster the Harbor.
+During the first quarter, we were thrilled to partner with organizations across the state for in-person events such as Compelled to Care's BINGO night, DCYF's We Are Family day with the Rainiers, and foster parent appreciation events across the state from Walla Walla to Vancouver, Shelton, and Pierce county.
 We relish the opportunity to meet caregivers and the children and youth in their homes, as well as build partnerships with their community organizations.